Power costs have been increasing and forecasters predict they’ll continue going up for the foreseeable future.

 2. Take control of your heating

-If you haven’t already, give it a go and see how much you save.
-A good way to work out how low you can go is to turn the thermostat down a degree – if you find that okay, after a day or two turn it down another degree until you find the optimum point for you.
+Another idea is to try lowering your thermostat by a degree – if you find that okay, after a day or two turn it down another degree until you find the optimum point for you.

-Keep doors closed in the rooms that you spend time in to keep the heat in.
-Also check whether heat could be leaving your home through gaps.
-Getting a professional to draught-proof windows, doors and cracks in floors and skirting boards could save around £125 a year.
+Keeping doors closed in the rooms that you spend time in to keep the heat in.
+Also, checking whether heat could be leaving your home through gaps.

 3. Adjust your boiler flow settings